cuemacro/findatapy/README.md

 # Coding log

+* 04 May 2021
+  * Made fetching market data more flexible (can use a string for tickers which are not predefined)
+  * Added ability to call predefined tickers with a string
 * 29 Apr 2021
   * Bug fix when getting empty ticker from Bloomberg
 * 22 Apr 2021